agrafix/homepage/_posts/2021-01-16-flow-typescript.md

 It took the author and me a while to understand this -- it's not easy to reason through since the error only becomes apparent when considering how the function could be called.

 To contrast Flow with [TypeScript](https://www.typescriptlang.org/), TypeScript (as of v4.1.3) doesn't consider the original code invalid.
-This is [by design](https://www.typescriptlang.org/docs/handbook/type-compatibility.html) and wouldn't have produced any errors.
+This is [by design](https://www.typescriptlang.org/docs/handbook/type-compatibility.html).

 Did TypeScript make the right call?
 I think it depends.

 In some code bases, object property mutation like `request.payload.user.name = undefined;` is banned via ESLint requiring making an updated copy of the object.
 With that setting in mind, TypeScript would have saved us quite a bit of time with similar safety guarantees.

-Without ESLint, considering that ESLint can (and will be) disabled for certain pieces of code or third party libraries that don't follow this ESLint configuration, Flow is certainly going to catch more errors before they hit production.
+Without ESLint, or considering that ESLint can (and will be) disabled for certain pieces of code, or third party libraries that don't follow this ESLint configuration, Flow is certainly going to catch more errors before they hit production.